couldbejake/UsefulResources/README.md

   **Hello!
 Example Text.**
 </div>

-- Add a classy Material ( GOOGLE ) Blur to your webpage with a simple experimental CSS hack:
+- Add a classy Material ( *Googl* / Google ) Blur to your webpage with a simple experimental CSS hack:

 "                     ```backdrop-filter: blur(2px);```                     "